justorystory/CANSeqIDS/README.md

 # CANSeqIDS
-CANSeqIDS: Low-Complexity Sequence-Based Intrusion Detection System Using CRC for In-Vehicle Networks
+CANSeqIDS: Low-Complexity Sequence-Based Intrusion Detection System Using Message ID and CRC for In-Vehicle Networks